flavioaiello/minimal-mistakes/_posts/2018-04-24-mariadb-automatic-docker-limits.md

 Size in bytes available to the query cache.
 About 40KB is needed for query cache structures, so setting a size lower than this will result in a warning.
 0, the default before MariaDB 10.1.7, effectively disables the query cache.
 Starting from MariaDB 10.1.7, query_cache_type is automatically set to ON if the server is started with the query_cache_size set to a non-zero (and non-default) value.

 ### Slow query logging
-Finally the slow query logging will be activated and the threashold set to 5 seconds.
+Finally the slow query logging will be activated and the threshold set to 5 seconds.

 The above sources can be found on [Github](https://github.com/flavioaiello/MariaDB) and the custom mariadb docker images on [Docker Hub](https://hub.docker.com/r/flavioaiello/mariadb/).